-Québec City: A pioneer in 3D research and technologies
+Québec City: a pioneer in 3D research and technologies

 Québec City is renowned around the world for its visionary 3D research and development of ahead-of-the-curve 3D technologies.
 Its thriving 3D sector, part of Québec City’s key industries, has definitely placed the city on the international scene for advances in all things 3D.